peteroupc/peteroupc.github.io/bernsupp.md

 The following table summarizes the rate of simulation (in terms of the number of input coin flips needed) that can be achieved _in theory_ depending on _f_(_&lambda;_), assuming the input coin's probability of heads is unknown.
 In the table below:

 - _&lambda;_, the unknown probability of heads, is _&epsilon;_ or greater and (1&minus;_&epsilon;_) or less for some _&epsilon;_ &gt; 0.
-- The simulation makes use of unbiased random bits in addition to input coin flips.
+- The simulation makes use of a _fair coin_ (a coin that shows 1 or 0 with equal probability) in addition to input coin flips.
 - _&Delta;_(_n_, _r_, _&lambda;_) = max(sqrt(_&lambda;_\*(1&minus;_&lambda;_)/_n_),1/_n_)<sup>_r_</sup>.

 |   Property of simulation   |   Property of _f_